 Screen It

 Screen It is an early-stage screening tool for testing product ideas, logos, names, designs and more.
 It allows you to identify the ideas that work for your audience and optimize the best ones with consumer insights.
-It is part our It is part of the Zappi Innovation Development System so once you use Screen it, you can evolve your ideas further and iterate with consumers using our advanced concept testing tools such as Activate it Early, Activate it, based on the same framework.
+It is part our It is part of the Zappi Innovation System so once you use Screen It, you can evolve your ideas further and iterate with consumers using our advanced concept testing tools such as Activate it Early, Activate it, based on the same framework.

 Contents